dfeles/mindone-dev-tools/README.md

 7. **Press Escape** - Closes the overlay or exits compose mode

 The overlay automatically detects if you're in production and won't render.
 When in compose mode, the selection is locked so you don't need to keep holding Alt.

-## Editor Protocol

-The component uses URL schemes to interact with editors:
-- **File Opening**: `cursor://file/path/to/file.jsx:10` for Cursor, `vscode://file/path/to/file.jsx:10` for VS Code
-- **Cursor AI Prompts**: `cursor://anysphere.cursor-deeplink/prompt?text=...` for sending structured prompts to Cursor chat

-If you set `editorProtocol="cursor"`, it will try `cursor://` first, then fall back to `vscode://` if that doesn't work (since Cursor is VS Code-based and supports both).

 ## Prompt Generation